nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Sort events
-With this command, you can sort all events by either their end time or their description.
+With this command, you can sort all events by either their end time, location or their description.
 When sorting by time, events will be sorted in a chronological order.
 Events with an earlier end date will be sorted on top of events with later end dates.
 This way, you can prioritize the events that are due soon.